 Michelle’s case experience

-Legionnaire’s Disease claim: Mrs L, an agency worker, contracted Legionnaire’s Disease after being negligently exposed by her employer.
-Michelle obtained medical evidence of Mrs L condition, as well as further evidence that Mrs L had developed PTSD and depression because of the illness.
+- Recovered damages for an agency worker who contracted Legionnaire’s Disease after being negligently exposed by her employer, and developed PTSD and depression because of her illness.